ayanghatak21/wordle_bengali/README.md

 This is a web-based implementation of the popular word-guessing game Wordle, adapted for the Bengali language.

+## How to Run

+1. Start a web server in the project directory:
+    ```bash
+    python -m http.server
+    ```
+2. Open your web browser and navigate to `http://localhost:8000/game.html`.

 ## How to Play

-1. Open the `game.html` file in your web browser.
-2. A tutorial will guide you through the gameplay.
+A tutorial will guide you through the gameplay.

 ## Project Structure